Linzumi

 Sandboxed agents in someone else's VM

-Devin, Codex Cloud, and friends solve the watch-it half by running in their cloud.
+Hosted agents solve the watch-it half by running in their own cloud.
 But now "works for the agent" doesn't mean "works on your laptop."
 You merge the PR and find the gap at 4pm.

-Linzumi is the third home: your fleet on your real machine, your team in the thread, every move logged.
+Linzumi gives you both: your fleet on your real machine, your team in the thread, every move logged.

 A mouse leading a small wedge formation of agents